cositotito/apiRestDjango/README.md

 # - On linux use
 source env/bin/activate

-# Install Django and Django REST framework into the virtual environment
+# Install Django into the virtual environment
 pip install django

+# Install Django REST framework into the virtual environment
 pip install djangorestframework

 # Set up a new project with a single application